bitmachk/bitmachk.github.io/index.md

 here's a simple guideline for running your bitcoin machine...

-you can check the recent available manufacturers from the link below; here we use Lamassu as an example
+you can check the recent available manufacturers from the link below
 ```
 https://www.bitcoin.com/bitcoin-atm-manufacturers
 ```

+here we use Lamassu as an example

 the first thing to do is to get a good location for installing your machine